 - Registration Fees for Alternative Vehicles: Biennial registration fees on alternative vehicles ($60 for hybrids; $120 for electric vehicles).

 - Road Use Fees on Motor Carriers: Commercial vehicles over 26,000 lbs. pay a “road use fee” to the state.
 This fee is based on property tax formulas and captures revenues from interstate trucking operations.
-The majority of these fees (75%) go to counties and the remainder (25%) is dedicated to the Infrastructure Maintenance Trust Fund.
+The majority of these fees go to counties and are treated like property tax revenues.
+The remainder is dedicated to the Infrastructure Maintenance Trust Fund.

 - DMV Fines and Fees: Many fines and fees related to licensing and titling requirements are allocated to the SCDOT.

-- Other Revenues: The SCDOT also receives revenues from fines, tolls, permits, and some general funds.
+- Other Revenues: The SCDOT also receives revenues from fines, tolls, permits, and $120 million in recurring general funds.

 County Transportation Committees

-A portion of state fuel taxes (3.99 cents from gasoline user fee) goes directly to counties via C-Funds allocated to County Transportation Committees (CTC).
+A portion of state revenues from gasoline taxes (3.99 cents) goes directly to counties via C-Funds allocated to County Transportation Committees (CTC).

 CTCs are a partnership between the state and the counties to fund local transportation projects and improvements to state and county roads and city streets.
 Generally, members of the CTC may be appointed by their respective legislative delegation or governing bodies at the local level.
-The CTC is responsible for determining how money is spent across the county.
+CTCs are separate entities from SCDOT, and members of the CTC are responsible for determining how money is spent across the county.

 C-Funds are allocated based on a formula that takes into account land area, population, and rural road mileage.
 By law, CTCs must spend at least 33 percent of their C-Funds on the state highway system for construction, improvements, and maintenance.